How to Get Support and How to Report Assaults

 Who to Report to: The Responsible Employee should immediately report the matter to:

 How to Help: Encourage the victim/survivor to get support.
 The Center for Women & Community provides crisis intervention; advocacy and assistance in getting medical attention for victims/survivors of all genders.
 The Center for Counseling and Psychological Health provides mental health crisis counseling for students.
 Both centers offer 24/7 support.
 The Faculty Staff Assistance Program provides counseling for employees.
-Victim/Survivors can also contact the University of Massachusetts Police Department (UMPD), the Dean of Students Office, Equal Opportunity and/or the Title IX Coordinator on behalf of yourself or another.
-If seeking support for another, and have contact the Dean’s Office or Equal Opportunity, please let the victim/survivor know that the office will reach out directly to them.
+Victim/Survivors can also contact the University of Massachusetts Police Department (UMPD), the Dean of Students Office, Equal Opportunity and Access and/or the Title IX Coordinator on behalf of yourself or another.
+If seeking support for another, and have contact the Dean’s Office or Equal Opportunity and Access, please let the victim/survivor know that the office will reach out directly to them.

 What Not to Do: Do not attempt to investigate the matter.